Newborn Metabolic Screening

 A metabolic disorder is one that gets in the way of how the body breaks down food or absorbs nutrients.
 Left untreated, some of these disorders could affect a baby's development.
 They can cause organ damage or even death.

-By screening for these disorders at birth, healthcare providers are then able to treat them as soon as possible.
-In many cases, simply finding out that your baby has the condition and making diet or lifestyle changes will allow your child to cope with the metabolic disorder and live a healthy life.
+By screening for these disorders at birth, doctors are then able to treat them as soon as possible.
+In many cases, simply finding out the condition and making diet or lifestyle changes will allow your child to cope with the metabolic disorder and live a healthy life.